 - 1. Install the processor and heat sink module. - 2.
 Install the air shroud. - 3.
-Follow the procedure listed in After working inside your system.
+Follow the procedure listed in After working inside your system on page 66.

 Installing a processor and heat sink module

 CAUTION: Never remove the heat sink from a processor unless you intend to replace the processor.
 The heat sink is necessary to maintain proper thermal conditions.